This Turkish-built semi automatic has a price that gets it talked about

-However, the manufacturers have been constantly tweaking the design and a number of changes have been subsequently made – the latest version sports a bolt release system that’s integral with the feed plate.
+A number of changes have been made – there’s now a bolt release system that’s integral with the feed plate.

 To release the bolt you simply push the centre of the floor plate.
 The gas piston has also been modified as too has the connection between the action bar and its magazine loop.